Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Interpolation between the quasi- and fully-secular master equations

-Where the last approximation is due to properties of $\mathrm{sinc}$ function and comparison to the r.h.s. of equation (\ref{app:eqn:CloseBohrSM2}).
-The other steps of the proof are the same as in the case of $\star$-type regularization.
-Therefore, we have:
+Where the last approximation is due to properties of $\mathrm{sinc}$ function (in the $\abs{\omega_\alpha^\beta-\omega_\nu^{\mu}}t \gg 1$ regime) and comparison to the r.h.s. of equation (\ref{app:eqn:CloseBohrSM2}).
+The other steps of the proof are the same as in the case of FA equation.
+Therefore, we have

+Analogous proofs, both in quasi- and fully-secular case, hold in the case of the (''original'') cumulant equation, that should a priori correctly describe all time scales.
+We have